csillaszanto/csillaszanto.github.io/_posts/2023-08-13-a11y-first-design.markdown

 - we have deadlines, there is no time left for this
 - we don't have the expertise

-They have one thing in common: it is all about *we* and *me*.
-Now it is time to change that perspective from *me* to *you*.
+They have one thing in common: it is all about we and me.
+Now it is time to change that perspective from me to you.
 So how would you approach this topic now?

 {%- include ebook.html -%}